-The judge may impose a prison sentence to be served immediately or a suspended sentence of imprisonment.
+The judge may impose other sentences, including a prison sentence to be served immediately, suspended imprisonment or a community sentence.

 If the offender is assessed as dangerous the judge may pass either a life sentence or an extended sentence of imprisonment to protect the public.